zoezheng04/RISC-V-CPU/statements/gurjan.md

 ### Two-way Associative Cache

-Unfortunately we didn't have enough time to get the two-way associative cache to work with the cpu, however I did managed to get it to work with by itself.
+Unfortunately, we didn't have enough time to get the two-way associative cache to work with the CPU.
+However, I did managed to get it to work by itself.

 When testing the two way associative cache, there was a 'DIDNOTCONVERGE' error which was caused by the counter.
 This error occurred due to the combinational loop in the counter caused by the line: